17th October 2017

-Meanwhile, Binns Fencing rapidly grew to become the market leader in the installation of high security fencing systems
+Meanwhile, Binns Fencing rapidly grew to become the market leader in the installation of high-security fencing systems.

-Binns Fencing MD Adam Binns, grandson of the founder John, reminisces: “Eighty years with the direct descendants of one family at the helm feels like quite a milestone in this day and age.
+Binns Fencing MD Adam Binns, the grandson of the founder John, reminisces: “Eighty years with the direct descendants of one family at the helm feels like quite a milestone in this day and age.

 “And there have been many twists and turns and trials and tribulations in that time.”

 Adam’s father and John’s son Julian joined the company in 1970, having trained as an industrial designer.
-He commissioned renowned industrial designer Sir Kenneth Grange CBE to design a new range of products based on good looks, high quality materials and the flexibility to suit a wide range of applications.
+He commissioned renowned industrial designer Sir Kenneth Grange CBE, to design a new range of products based on good looks, high-quality materials and the flexibility to suit a wide range of applications.

-Meanwhile, Binns Fencing was forging a fine reputation working with high security businesses and institutions.
+Meanwhile, Binns Fencing was forging a fine reputation working with high-security businesses and institutions.

-It too was an innovator in its field, developing its own registered design anti-climb system called the Flexible Security Topping or FST.
+It, too, was an innovator in its field, developing its own registered design anti-climb system called the Flexible Security Topping or FST.
 Over the years, this has been installed in HM prisons, secure hospitals, young offender institutions and immigration centres throughout the UK and worldwide.

 More recently, Binns Fencing has adapted the configuration of FST specifically for the utility sector.
 Mounted on top of utility compound perimeter fencing, it presents razor wire to a would-be intruder without posing any risk to the public.